DoctorWkt/acwj/02_Parser/Readme.md

 ## Conclusion and What's Next

 A parser recognises the grammar of the language and checks that the input to the compiler conforms to this grammar.
-If it doesn't the parser should print out an error message.
+If it doesn't, the parser should print out an error message.
 As our expression grammar is recursive, we have chosen to write a recursive descent parser to recognise our expressions.